Romans 7

 I was once alive apart from the Law; but when the commandment came, sin became alive and I died; and this commandment, which was to result in life, proved to result in death for me; for sin, taking an opportunity through the commandment, deceived me and through it killed me.

 (b) When the commandment came, sin became alive.
-The law does not create sin.
-It reveals the sin that is already there (Rom.
-3:20).
+The Law does not create sin, but it arouses and amplifies the sin that is already there (Rom.
+7:5, 8).

 Romans 7:12